 As with Europe, motorhome dump/filling areas are provided by the local council.
 So there is no problem in emptying and filling those tanks and toilets!

-Supermarkets are excellent, as good as, or better than the UK.
+Supermarkets are excellent, as good as or better than the UK.
 With lots of fresh produce and plenty of choice your sure to enjoy the supermarket shop.

 There’s small individual grocers, bakers and butchers, but usually a bakery will sell more take away fast food than fancy cakes and breads.